Sandy inland mouse: Reproduction

 Sandy inland mouse does not adhere to a strict seasonal breeding strategy, instead employing a combination of opportunistic and seasonal strategy, breeding following rainfall or when food resources are abundant.
 Gestation lasts between 29 and 34 days with a typical litter of three or four in captivity litter size can be up to five or six.
 Young are naked and weigh roughly 2 g at birth, but mature quickly with independence at 30 days and reproductive maturity at three months.

 Population dynamics

-Classified as an r-strategist, populations of sandy inland mouse are known to persist in low densities during extended periods of dry conditions in Australia’s arid and semi-arid interior, and then erupt dramatically following significant rain.
+Classified as an r-strategist, populations of sandy inland mouse are known to persist in low densities during extended periods of dry conditions in Australia's arid and semi-arid interior, and then erupt dramatically following significant rain.
+Concomitantly, they exhibit decreased heterozygosity during dry periods and recover healthy levels of genetic diversity following wet periods.
 Population fluctuations of up to 40 fold have been observed in parts of western Queensland.
 Fluctuations in population numbers have been primarily linked to food availability which increases following significant rain events.